emil-perhinschi/zug-data/README.md

 manipulate 2d matrices

-useful for generating random heightmaps,
+useful for generating random heightmaps

 not useful for math